Professional profile

 Structured legal record building

-Accountability over ornamental language
+Accountability over ornament

 Scope